wtchangdm/vscode-debug-node-container/README.md

 # vscode-debug-node-container

-Example of how to debug node in container with VSCode
+This repo shows how to attach debugger to a node program in container.